bhushanbm7/FD-calculator/README.md

 # FD-calculator
-this a simple  calculator for FD calculation
+this a simple  calculator for FD calculation  using core concepts of html,css and javascript

 formula :